john-forrest/eks-scaling-play/cluster-scale-experiment.md

 Once that is done, carry on after "helm repo add autoscaler..." above.

-At the end, reverse through the above directories in reverse order doing "terraform destroy", excepting setup-audoscale-for-terraform and cluster-remote-state, for which see their readme entries.
+At the end, reverse through the above directories in reverse order doing "terraform destroy", excepting setup-autoscale-for-terraform and cluster-remote-state, for which see their readme entries.